Browse/Search

 Select Fields

 Click on Select Fields to open the Select Fields window.
 In this window you will be able to choose fields and sections you want to display and place them in your preferred order.
-If an Account Administrator has not setup a default field display for the case, then the Lexbe default of Title, Extension, Master Date, and Placeholder fields will be selected.

 The Available Fields column lists all Built-In fields followed by Custom Sections in the case in alphabetical order.
 Custom Sections are identifiable by the ^ that appears after the section name.